Diplomatic relations between Türkiye and Austria started 160 years after

 Turkish community in Austria constitutes one of the most important elements

 in Turkish-Austrian relations.
-The Turkish community in Austria is composed
+Turkish community in Austria is composed of

-Chancellor Nehammer paid an official visit to Türkiye on 10 October 2023.
+Former Chancellor Karl Nehammer paid an official visit to Türkiye on 10

-This visit constituted the first visit of Austria to Türkiye on a
+October 2023.
+This visit constituted the first visit of Austria to Türkiye

-Chancellor level after 22 years.
-Within the scope of the visit, Chancellor
+on a Chancellor level after 22 years.
+Within the scope of the visit, former

-Nehammer had a meeting with President Erdoğan as well as Prof. Dr. Numan
+Chancellor Nehammer had a meeting with President Erdoğan as well as Prof.

-Kurtulmuş, Speaker of the Turkish Grand National Assembly and attended the
+Dr. Numan Kurtulmuş, Speaker of the Turkish Grand National Assembly and

-Austrian Foreign Minister Schallenberg paid a visit to Türkiye on 13-14 May
+Former Austrian Foreign Minister Schallenberg paid a visit to Türkiye on

-2024 and had talks with his counterpart Minister Fidan as well as with Mr.
+13-14 May 2024 and had talks with his counterpart Minister Fidan as well as

 There have been numerous meetings between high level authorities of two